nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 In addition, the developer can directly refer to any displayable type defined in FPP via its fully-qualified name.
 This includes user-defined structs, arrays and enums.

 There are some types which exist in Fpy but cannot be directly referenced by name by the developer.
-These are the internal *Float*, *Int*, and *String* types.
+These are the *LiteralInt*, and *LiteralString* types.
 See [literals](#literals).

 ## Structs
 You can instantiate a new struct at runtime by calling its constructor.
 A struct's constructor is a function with the same name as the type, with arguments corresponding to the type and position of the struct's members.
 For example, a struct defined as: